-Starting on 1 July 2018, HGVs will have to pay tolls for the use of all the approximately 40,000 km of federal highways since 1 July 2018.
+In a third stage, HGVs have had to pay tolls for the use of all the approximately 40,000 km of federal highways since 1 July 2018.
 The legal basis of these measures is the Fourth Federal Trunk Road Toll (Amendment) Act of 27 March 2017 (Federal Law Gazette I, p.
-564) entered into force on 31 March 2017.
-The preparatory organizational and technical work for widening the tolling scheme is ongoing.
+564).
+Uniform toll rates apply on federal motorways and federal highways.

 Since 2011, the revenue generated by the HGV tolling scheme – after deduction of the costs for collection, enforcement and toll compensation measures – has been used exclusively for the federal trunk roads.
 In 2018, the scheme generated about 5.1 billion euros.
 With the extension of the HGV tolling scheme to all federal trunk roads and the adjustment of the toll rates on 1 January 2019 by the Act amending the Federal Trunk Road Toll Act and amending other Road Traffic Legislation of 4 December 2018 (Federal Law Gazette I, p.
 2251), we are expecting average annual toll revenues of around 7.2 billion euros for the years from 2018 to 2022.
-Given the urgent need for the structural maintenance and upgrading of the transport network, the tolling scheme makes a major contribution to transport infrastructure funding.
+Given the urgent need for investment in the structural maintenance and upgrading of the transport network, the tolling scheme makes a major contribution to transport infrastructure funding.

 By varying the toll rates according to the pollutants the vehicles emit, the tolling scheme also provides hauliers with an incentive to efficiently deploy less polluting vehicles and supports a modal shift of freight traffic to the rail and waterway modes.

 In Europe, there are currently different tolling systems using different toll collection equipment.
-The European Electronic Toll Service (EETS) is designed to create the possibility, in the future, of paying HGV tolls across borders on tolled European roads with only one on-board unit and one EETS provider.
+The European Electronic Toll Service (EETS) provides the possibility of paying HGV tolls across borders on tolled European roads with only one on-board unit and one EETS provider.
 Further information (in German) on the European Electronic Toll Service can be found on the Federal Office for Goods Transport's website.

 Collecting tolls and enforcing payment

-Following a Europe-wide invitation to tender, the Toll Collect company was awarded the contract for toll collection and automatic checking using enforcement gantries.
+The Toll Collect company was awarded the contract for toll collection and automatic checking using enforcement gantries.
 Users wishing to participate in the automatic collection of tolls using an on-board unit have to register with Toll Collect.
-Comprehensive information on the procedures and on the functions of Toll Collect can be found on the company's website.
+Comprehensive information on the procedure and on the functions of Toll Collect can be found on the company's website.
 As an alternative, it is possible to register with an EETS provider (see above) and to participate via this service in the automatic collection of tolls using an on-board unit.

-The Federal Trunk Road Toll Act stipulates the purposes for which data produced in connection with tolling may only be used for the specified purpose.
-Data collected at enforcement gantries must be erased immediately after the enforcement action if the vehicle is not subject to tolls.
+The Federal Trunk Road Toll Act stipulates that data generated in connection with tolling may only be used for the specified purpose.
+Data collected at enforcement gantries or enforcement posts must be erased immediately after the enforcement action if the vehicle is not subject to tolls.
 Moreover, images of vehicles and registration number data may be processed only for the purpose of tolling.